 There are two named ranges,

-- 1) myCategoryH that refers to the range E1:E3 and
+- that refers to the range E1:E3 and

 A defined name, myItemListH, is created with the following formula =INDEX(myTableH,MATCH(Sheet1!A2,myCategoryH,0),0) that will return a row that is matched by the contents of cell A2.

 In cell A2, add a Data Validation list with the source being =myCategoryH.
-In cell B2, add a Data Validation list with the source being =myItemListH.
+In cell B2, add a Data Validation list with the source being =myItemListH in the conditional drop down list from Excel.

 Now you’re done.